Epicodus-MT/party-planning-service/README.md

 #### By _**Mara Timberlake**_

 ## Description
-_This is a java command line application for an all-inclusive party planning service.
+_This is a command line application for an all-inclusive party planning service.
 The user will be prompted with several questions about a party they're throwing.
 Based on information they provide, the program will create a unique Event object and calculate an estimated cost for party planning services._

 ## Specifications